GRFroman/CIIC5015-AI-GuySebastian-GustavoRoman/README.md

-# CIIC5015-AI-GuySebastian-GustavoRoman
+# CIIC5015-AI-Team4
 Implements AI agents based on the material described and analyzed in the course, to solve a checkers player problem.

-Team: Guy Sebastian and Gustavo Roman
+Team: Guy S Garcia and Gustavo Roman Figueroa